 - Achieve significant indigenization in semiconductor products and IPs deployed in the country, thereby facilitating import substitution and value addition in strategic, social & financial sectors.

 Broad Thrust Areas of Microelectronics:

 The following are the broad thrust area identified under Microelectronics Development programme:

-- Micro sensors, Detectors etc.
+- Micro sensors, Detectors and Integrated MEMS

 Microelectronics Development Division